+- Semi-private room (or a private room if medically necessary)

+- Meals including special diets

+- · Regular nursing services

+- Costs of special care units (such as intensive care or coronary care units)

+- Drugs and medications

+- Lab tests

-Inpatient hospital care (continued) these services emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital. necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) cost is the cost sharing you would pay at Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+- X-rays and other radiology services

+- Necessary surgical and medical supplies

+- · Use of appliances, such as wheelchairs

+- · Operating and recovery room costs

+- Physical, occupational, and speech language therapy

+- Inpatient substance abuse services

+- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Aetna Medicare Assure Premier (HMO D-SNP) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants in your community and you choose to obtain transplants in your community and you choose to obtain transplants in your community and you choose to obtain transplants.
-Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-All other components of blood are covered beginning with the first pint used.
-Physician services
+If Aetna Medicare Assure Value (HMO D-SNP) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.

+- Blood including storage and administration.
+Coverage of whole blood and packed red cells begins with the first